hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/library.rst

 .. figure:: /images/addons_pdt_library_3.png
    :width: 450px

-Each engine is modelled as a set of individual objects, organised as collections in the library blend file.
+Each engine is modeled as a set of individual objects, organized as collections in the library blend file.
 All individual objects in each collection share a common origin point so they can be placed in the correct relative location.